Double Degree in English and American Studies

 Request to graduate

-The topic of the Master’s Thesis must be agreed with a supervisor, a Ca’ Foscari professor specialized in American/English literature/culture, linguistics or philology.
-The supervisor is supported by an external second reader from one of the partner institutions except the university in which the student spent their international mobility period.
+The topic of the Master’s Thesis must be agreed with a supervisor, a Ca’ Foscari professor in American/English literature/culture, linguistics or philology.
+The supervisor is supported by an external second reader from one of the partner institutions s (usually not the University in which the student spent their international mobility period).
 The second reader will send a report and an evaluation of the thesis to the examining board.

-To find a second reader, and for further information on the procedure and on the nature of the thesis, you should contact the programme coordinator, Prof. Newbold.
+To find a second reader, and for further information on the procedure and on the nature of the thesis, the supervisor should contact the programme coordinators, Prof. Newbold, Prof. Sdegno and Prof. Bencini.